yangsg/myself_learn_notes/linux_command_line_note.md

 ##    子网掩码  . . . . . . . . . . . . : 255.255.0.0
 ##    默认网关. . . . . . . . . . . . . :

+##       arp - manipulate the system ARP cache
+##NOTE
+##       This program is obsolete.
+For replacement check ip neigh.  (该命令已被废弃)
+##
+##DESCRIPTION
+##       Arp manipulates or displays the kernel's IPv4 network neighbour cache.
+It can add entries to the table, delete one or display the current content.
+##
+##       ARP stands for Address Resolution Protocol, which is used to find the media access control address of a network neighbour for a given IPv4 Address.

 ## [root@www ~]# arp -[nd] hostname
 ## [root@www ~]# arp -s hostname(IP) Hardware_address
 ## 选项与参数：